giresse19/banking/README.md

  **** CLASS STRUCTURE ****

 ____Account Class____

--This class is abstract and thus can't be instantiated -contains an abstract method withdraw
+- This class is abstract and thus can't be instantiated
+- contains an abstract method withdraw
 - returns an overide string: balance

 ___ Bank Class____